 If you have suffered any of the aforementioned injuries in a motor vehicle accident, you may have grounds to take legal action.
 San Antonio car accident lawyers at Janicek Law can help you recover financial compensation from the at-fault driver through a personal injury lawsuit.

-Now back to the main question: is it illegal to drive with headphones in Texas?
+Now back to the main question: Is it illegal to drive with headphones in Texas?
 No, it’s perfectly legal to wear headphones while driving in the Lone Star State, but that doesn’t necessarily mean you should do it.

 Wearing headphones while driving is a distracting and dangerous practice.
 Your vision is the most important sense to utilize while driving, but listening is also important.
 Wearing headphones while driving will prevent you from hearing sirens from emergency vehicles and police officers driving up behind you in the event of an emergency.
 So you may not be able to pull off to the side of the road in time.
 You also won’t be able to hear cars honking around you, which can notify you of any danger on the road.
 Listening to music or phone calls via earbuds in the car is also a form of cognitive distraction, meaning your mind is not focused on the road.
 All in all, you have a much higher risk of getting into a car accident if you’re driving with earbuds or headphones.